The Big Idea

 - If there is no intentional structure to memorization projects they will get out of hand quickly.

 - Need a peg system or a Memory Palace or something to allow you to traverse the project at a high level in your mind and then access specific things.
-Otherwise you end up with having to start at the beginning of a huge book or something and not being able to access things that are near the end well which then makes them easy to forget.

 - What you are trying to remember should affect the approach you take to forming associations.